 From the early 1990s to present, the Washington Area Music Association (WAMA) has presented Marco 13 WAMMY awards for 'Producer of the Year’.
 The series of awards were launched, in part by emmet swimming's debut CD release.
 Honored for his years of recognition, Marco is now considered a WAMMY "emeritus".

-Displaying proficiency at bringing out the best in his artists, he added engineering, production and musical talents to four releases by Xyra & Verborgen and the XYRA band.
-All four CDs garnered international airplay, favorable reviews by major media, and two received Grammy nomination votes.
+Displaying proficiency at bringing out the best in his artists, he added engineering, production and musical talents to four releases by Xyra’s early band, Verborgen and its offshoot, The XYRA Band.
+All four albums garnered international airplay, favorable reviews by major media, and two received Grammy nomination votes.